Integrate an inventory system

 The Xero API provides a couple of options for developers to integrate an inventory/stock system with Xero.
 The "Accounting for Inventory" method is for apps that want to manage inventory items completely on their side and only send transactions into Xero to track accounting movements.

 Choose this option if your app already provides inventory functionality which is not compatible with the inventory business rules in Xero.

-- A current asset account to record stock on hand is necessary.
+- A current asset (CURRENT) account to record stock on hand is necessary.
 Do NOT choose an account type of 'INVENTORY' - this is a special system account type for Xero inventory functionality.
 To add this account use the Accounts endpoint.
 Consider having more than one stock asset account if you want to distinguish between different stock lines on your balance sheet.

 - We also need a Cost of Goods Sold account so we can show this expense on our profit and loss.
 We can add this the same way as above as an EXPENSE account type.